Color Fundamentals

 Red + Green + Blue = White

-Subtractive Color (Pigment/Ink)
+Subtractive Color (Pigment, Ink)

-Used in: printing, paint, physical materials
+Used by printing, paint, and physical materials.

-- Starts with white (paper/surface)
+- Starts with white (the paper)

-- More pigment = darker
+- More pigment, darker

-- Primary colors: Cyan, Magenta, Yellow (CMY/CMYK)
+- Primaries: Cyan, Magenta, Yellow (CMY/CMYK)

 Essential Terminology